-There have been some reports of livestock damage/depredation in Iowa, but only a few have been identified as possible mountain lion kills.
+There have been some reports of livestock damage/depredation in Iowa, but none were positively confirmed as mountain lion.
 In almost all cases, it was from dogs or self-inflicted injuries on fences or gates around the stock pens or pastures.
 It is possible for a mountain lion to attack/depredate livestock, however research shows that white-tailed deer and other wild animals, especially mammals, are the preferred prey.
 Even so, predators are generally opportunists and if hungry they will take what is available.
-Please contact the local DNR office (www.lowadnr.gov) if you have reasonable evidence that a mountain lion is attacking your animals.
+Please contact the local DNR office (www.dnr.gov) if you have reasonable evidence that a mountain lion is attacking your animals.